 Coming in by sea the fairway buoy marking the channel is at 52.37.60 N 09.30.18 W and is situated on the Kilrush Channel between Hog Island and the mainland.

 Tides run hard even in the outer parts of the Shannon Estuary.
 From a point halfway between Loop and Kerry Heads to Kilrush is 18 miles over the ground, but any yacht will knock this off in three hours or less with a fair tide and wind.
-Currently there is a tidal constraint on the marina access channel ,allowing entry or exit 2 hours either side of low water springs .However as of the autumn 2014 we hope to have the dredging complete to allow access at any time.
+Currently there is a tidal constraint on the marina access channel, allowing entry or exit 2 hours either side of low water springs.

 The extensive waterway of the Shannon Estuary is 50 miles long from Loop Head,the northern point of the outer entrance,to Limerick.
 Its widths vary from ten miles across between Loop Head and Kerry Head ( the southern point of the Estuary mouth) and one mile wide at the narrow point of Tarbert.